 A bar in Italy‘s a place for refreshments, where one can have a quick breakfast in the morning, usually consisting of a coffee or cappuccino (strictly drunk in the AM) and a croissant.
 Throughout the day, the bar usually serves coffees, juices and alcohol as well, but the point is to have a quick bite or drink, rather than hanging out for long periods of time.
-In Italy you’ll find bars on nearly every corner, and some can also sell cigarettes and tobaccos, according to their license.
+In Italy, there are bars on nearly every corner, and some are licensed to sell cigarettes and tobacco.

 Bars are usually family run and stay open from early morning to the late hours of the evening, and they can also be a quick, last minute shopping place for small items, such as milk or water.
-In Italy, bars are allowed to sell alcohol to carry out and it is also legal to drink in the streets, however this doesn’t mean or imply that improper behavior is allowed.
+In Italy, it’s legal to buy alcohol for take-out from bars and to drink on the streets.
+This does not condone or permit inappropriate behavior.

-In historical sites or particularly beautiful areas of the country, bars are usually located in strategic places, where it’s possible to enjoy breathtaking views.
-At such sites it’s a good idea to spend a few hours relaxing and enjoying the view, in good company or perhaps with a good book.
+Bars are typically located in strategic locations with breathtaking views in historical sites or particularly beautiful areas of the country.
+At such sites, it’s a good idea to spend a few hours relaxing and enjoying the view, in good company or perhaps with a good book.
 Many cities, like Rome, Venice and Florence, feature such beautiful squares that it would be a true shame not to sit down and take in some of their beauty, while sipping a lovely coffee.

-Bars are also the focal point of a very popular Italian ritual, the aperitivo: Italians adore to gather for a short while to a chosen bar after work and enjoy a light drink before dinner, while eating some appetizers.
-In recent years, this has become even more of a trend, and most bars offer a great selection of light foods.
+Bars are also the focal point of a very popular Italian ritual, the aperitivo.
+After work, Italians love to go to a favorite bar and have a light drink while eating some appetizers.
+This has become even more popular in recent years, and most bars now have a great selection of light foods.

 If you decide to sit down, prices are likely to increase and often may even double.
-Another thing to keep in mind is that it’s unusual in Italy to get separate cheques, although not impossible or illegal.
+Another thing to keep in mind is that getting separate checks is uncommon in Italy, though not impossible or illegal.
 It is also common to pay upfront when ordering from the bar during peak hours.
 Just be sure to obtain a receipt that lists what you’ve ordered and paid for.